3 WAYS TO INSTANTLY IMPROVE YOUR PORTRAIT PAINTING

 Drawing forces you to understand proportion, aids you in discovering the light and dark areas of your subject and will help you map out paint placement.

 Established artists almost always use graphite or charcoal for sketching up a portrait.
+I like to draw with the paint before going "IN" as they say.

 Don’t believe me?
 Watch me execute via a live ALLA PRIMA Portrait Demo BY joining my Rebel Atelier Facebook Page HERE